-Note that the response speed illustrated in Fig. 12(b) and 12(c) is not limited by the inherent bandwidth of the plant (the power stage); instead it is limited by the bandwidth of the controller being a fraction of the PWM modulation frequency (in order to prevent feedthrough of the modulation ripple).
-A fixed-frequency PWM controller with hysteresis override in Fig. 13 can take advantage of the salient response speed of a hysteretic controller during load-step transient operation, while providing controlled frequency content at the converter input and output during steady-state operation.
-Such a controller can operate as follows:
+Note that the response speed illustrated in Fig. 12 is not limited by energy storage or dynamics of the plant (the power stage); instead it is limited by the bandwidth of the controller being restricted to a fraction of the PWM modulation frequency.
+Thus, it is possible to further improve transient response of the system through a fixed-frequency PWM controller with hysteresis override.
+This modification can take advantage of the response speed of a hysteretic controller during load-step transient operation, while providing controlled frequency content at the converter input and output during steady-state operation.